Menopause: Postmenopause

 The term "postmenopausal" describes women who have not experienced any menstrual flow for a minimum of 12 months, assuming that they have a uterus and are not pregnant or lactating.
-In women without a uterus, menopause or postmenopause can be identified by a blood test showing a very high FSH level.
-Thus postmenopause is the time in a woman's life that takes place after her last period or, more accurately, after the point when her ovaries become inactive.

-The reason for this delay in declaring postmenopause is that periods are usually erratic at this time of life.
+The reason for this delay in declaring postmenopause is that periods are usually erratic during menopause.
 Therefore, a reasonably long stretch of time is necessary to be sure that the cycling has ceased.
 At this point a woman is considered infertile; however, the possibility of becoming pregnant has usually been very low (but not quite zero) for a number of years before this point is reached.

-A woman's reproductive hormone levels continue to drop and fluctuate for some time into post-menopause, so hormone withdrawal effects such as hot flashes may take several years to disappear.
+In women with or without a uterus, menopause or postmenopause can also be identified by a blood test showing a very high follicle-stimulating hormone level, greater than 25 IU/L in a random blood draw; it rises as ovaries become inactive.
+FSH continues to rise, as its counterpart estradiol continues to drop for about 2 years after the last menstrual period, after which the levels of each of these hormones stabilize.
+The stabilization period after the begin of early postmenopause has been estimated to last 3 to 6 years, so early postmenopause lasts altogether about 5 to 8 years, during which hormone withdrawal effects such as hot flashes disappear.
+Finally, late postmenopause has been defined as the remainder of a woman's lifespan, when reproductive hormones do not change any more.

 A period-like flow during postmenopause, even spotting, may be a sign of endometrial cancer.